TOP 19 PRODUCTIVITY HACKS FOR DESKTOP JOBS

 7. Quality Check habits

 You can save messy re-work or review time with quality checks.
-I’ve found it helpful to build habits of quality checking in order to not find out during or at the end of long or even communicated calculations that something was wrong.
-And it happens more often than you might think.
+I’ve found it helpful to build habits of quality checking not to find out later that something was wrong.
+Even worse, if you communicated it already.
+It happens more often than you think.

 Examples: make a habit of number checks when you get raw data and you do an analysis with them.
-In finance, you make checks of e.g. the balance sheet (both sides should be equal) or subtract the profit displayed in your table from the profit in the original source (the difference should be zero).
+In finance for instance, you verify data by checking that a balance sheet balances or that the profit in your table matches the original source.

 Another classic quality check is that you review your output, before you send or show it to someone.
 Read over your Power point slides, your text or whatever.
 You’ll find typos, wrong contexts, missing standards, etc).
 Make a habit of checking your output.